negiyosai/Unity-ML-Agents/README.md

 ### Installing ml-agents

+Create a Virtual Environment and install mlagents.
+Python is a prerequisite.

-1. Create a Virtual Environment: cd into an empty folder where you want to create the virtual environment
+    cd into an empty folder where you want to create the virtual environment
     ```
     py -m venv ExampleNameEnv